Your Complete, One Stop Guide to Why Buttigieg is the Wrong Choice

 1. He’s running on his resumé.
 It’s pretty thin!

 Pete Buttigieg likes to refer to himself as “effectively the CEO of a 1,200 person, $250 million corporation which is the city of South Bend.”

-That’s great, but Buttigieg is mayor of the forty-seventh largest city in the Midwest, he received 8,515 votes last election, he’s only had the job since 2012, and he made the shocking admission recently that he “worked for years under the illusion that our schools in my city were integrated…”
+That’s great, but Buttigieg is mayor of the forty-seventh largest city in the Midwest, he received 8,515 votes last election, he’s only had the job since 2012, and he has made the shocking admission that he “worked for years under the illusion that our schools in my city were integrated…”

 Buttigieg is just preposterously inexperienced.
 He would be 39 on inauguration day, and thus the youngest president in American history, with nothing but the mayoralty of the 306th-largest city in the country and a single seven-month tour in Afghanistan as a low-level officer as experience.
 Among presidents, only Trump would have had less before taking office.

 Conclusion: It’s almost impossible to imagine a woman or person of color with his slim resumé being taken seriously as a presidential candidate.

 2. His time at McKinsey raises a lot of questions.